ngs-docs/angus/analyzing_nanopore_data.md

 The goals of this tutorial are to:

-*  assess a nanopore run
+*  Assess an Oxford Nanopore Technologies (ONT) sequencing run on the MinION
-*  assemble data from fastq
+*  Create an assembly from raw fastq files
-*  evaluate the assembly
+*  Evaluate the assembly

 ## Start a Jetstream instance and install software: